 Answers at the end of the article.

-So Brand A is a brand that plays in the world of healthy nutrition.
+So Brand A is a brand which plays in the world of healthy nutrition.
 It has strong claimed health benefits.
 It spends a lot of time with healthcare professionals to build up scientific research to back up these health claims.
 This clinical, scientific approach comes through in its packaging, website and promotional materials.
-It’s target audience like it because it gives them confidence that it knows what it is doing.
+Its target audience like it because it gives them confidence it knows what it’s doing.

 Brand B is an alcohol brand that’s mostly drunk in cocktails on fun nights out.
 It’s energetic and vibrant.
-It has roots that pull together its funky product origins, it’s stimulating product ingredients and a history of big night out advertising.
+It has funky product origins, stimulating product ingredients and a history of big night out advertising.
 You’d expect to see groups of younger drinkers necking this brand after midnight in a darkened nightclub.
 It’s all about a big night out.

-Brand C is in the snack business, and its main product is luxurious and indulgent.
-It leads the way in its market, and is see as the “go to” brand in its category.
+Brand C is in the snack business.
+Its main product is luxurious and indulgent.
+It’s the market leader, and seen as the “go to” brand in its category.
 It’s mainly consumed later in the day as an indulgent treat.
 The brand frequently launches new flavour extensions based on the latest food trends.

 Spend time thinking about your choice of colour

 Marketing is challenging enough already.
 A good knowledge of how and where to use colour and colour psychology in marketing can take your whole brand game up a level.